Jamie Skinner

-Michael James Skinner (born November 22, 1977) is an American former professional stock car racing driver.
+Michael James Skinner (born November 22, 1977) is an American professional stock car racing driver.
 He is the son of former NASCAR driver Mike Skinner, and brother of Dustin Skinner.
-He currently races Pro Late Models at tracks such as New Smyrna Speedway.

-Personal life
+He currently races Pro Late Models at tracks such as New Smyrna Speedway, where he won the class championship at the 2020 World Series of Asphalt.
+Skinner, his father, and brother Dustin oversee the Racecar Solutions late model team and driver development program.

-Skinner was arrested on November 2, 2000 on multiple drug charges, including trafficking in cocaine by possession.
+Skinner was arrested on November 2, 2000, on multiple drug charges, including trafficking in cocaine by possession.
 He was arrested a second time on February 3, 2001, for possession of Ketamine.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)